MeeteRMobileApp/sle-mentoring/iteration1/it1.md

 6. Array.prototype.length;

 ##The language
  * Some call Javascript a functional language, others call it an imperative language, others an object-oriented language.
-Which is it?
+What do these terms mean and which is it?

 * The phrase "functions are first class citizens" is thrown around frequently in JS land.
 What does this mean?